rtm/cancelable-promise/README.md

-This repository suggests a lightweight mechanism for promise cancellation.
+This repository proposes a lightweight mechanism for promise cancellation, and provides a fully-functional polyfill.

 ## Basic use cases